 In 2013 Wales introduced a shingles vaccine for older people.
 This has been rolled out in phases and from April 2019 everyone aged 70 to 79 is eligible.
 Individuals become eligible on their 70th birthday and remain eligible until their 80th birthday.
+Please click here to read about changes from Sept 2023.
 Please contact the surgery to make an appointment to arrange your vaccination.